Tax Implications of a Parent Living With You

 Bottom Line

 Having a parent live with you can affect multiple parts of a tax return, but the outcome depends on how IRS rules apply to your specific situation.
-Dependency status often determines whether credits, deductions and certain filing options are available, while caregiving and medical costs can further shape the tax impact.
-Because the rules overlap and income thresholds vary, small differences in support, living arrangements or expenses can lead to different results.
+Dependency status often determines whether credits, deductions and certain filing options are available.
+Caregiving and medical costs can further shape the tax impact.
+Because rules overlap and income thresholds vary, small differences in support, living arrangements or expenses can change the result.

 Tips for Tax Planning With Dependents

 - A financial advisor can help evaluate how dependent-related tax strategies fit into a broader financial picture that includes cash flow, education funding, retirement savings and estate planning.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+Finding a financial advisor doesn’t have to be hard, either.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+From there, you can have a free introductory call with your advisor matches to decide who is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Families paying for higher education can potentially use credits like the American Opportunity Tax Credit or Lifetime Learning Credit, along with tax-advantaged savings vehicles such as 529 plans.
-Because these benefits cannot always be stacked in the same year for the same student, it often makes sense to compare outcomes under different combinations before filing.
+Because these benefits are not always stackable in the same year for the same student, it often makes sense to compare outcomes under different combinations before filing.

 Photo credit: ©iStock.com/TatyanaGl, ©iStock.com/Olga Shumitskaya